interactive-fiction-class/interactive-fiction-class.github.io/homeworks/nlp-for-text-adventures/nlp-for-text-adventures.md

 ## What to submit

-1. A file called `word-sense-annotations.json` containing your annotations of the Action Castle commands with their WordNet synsents, hypernyms and hyponyms.
-This will be saved in your Google after you complete the [Python notebook from Part 1 of this HW](https://colab.research.google.com/github/interactive-fiction-class/interactive-fiction-class.github.io/blob/master/homeworks/nlp-for-text-adventures/NLP_for_Text_Adventure_Games_part_1.ipynb).
+1. A json file called `word-sense-annotations.json` containing your annotations of the Action Castle commands with their WordNet synsents, hypernyms and hyponyms.
+This will be saved in your Google Drive after you complete the [Python notebook from Part 1 of this HW](https://colab.research.google.com/github/interactive-fiction-class/interactive-fiction-class.github.io/blob/master/homeworks/nlp-for-text-adventures/NLP_for_Text_Adventure_Games_part_1.ipynb).
-2. An updated version of your Action Castle game that adds support for recognizing user inputs via WordNet and word embeddings.
-You can implement this support however you would like, but it should include the `construct_sentence_vector` and `find_most_similar_command` function in the [Python notebook from Part 2 of this HW](https://colab.research.google.com/github/interactive-fiction-class/interactive-fiction-class.github.io/blob/master/homeworks/nlp-for-text-adventures/NLP_for_Text_Adventure_Games_part_e.ipynb).
-You should save your updates in a file called `action_castle-improved.ipynb`.
+2. An IPython notebook called`action_castle_improved.ipynb` containing an updated version of your Action Castle game that uses word embeddings and WordNet in its parser.
-3. A Python notebook called `my_game_improved.ipynb` that runs the new version of your game with your improvements from Part 3.
+3. An IPython notebook called `my_game_improved.ipynb` that runs the new version of your custom game with your improvements from Part 3.
 4. A text file called `playthrough.txt` with all of the commands that we need to issue to complete your game.
 It should be a plain text file with one command per line.
 (This may or may not be identical to Homework 1.)
-5. A text file called `README.md` containing a discussion of how your incorpoated NLP into your game from Homework 1.
+5. A text file called `README.md`.
+It should include your explanation from Part 2 and your discussion from Part 3.

 **IMPORTANT: We will not run or grade your code if the files are not named as described above.**